dss-extensions/dss-extensions/python_apis.md

 TODO:
 - insert links to relevant official PDFs
 - decide when to include benchmarks, and which ones (versions and so on)
-- performance notes: add notes about specific DSS Extensions features -->
+- performance notes: add notes about specific DSS-Extensions features -->

 OpenDSS can be used and controlled through many different approaches.
 Using Python together with the OpenDSS allows using thousands of packages in the Python ecosystem.
-This was the main motivator for the inception of the DSS Extensions project.
+This was the main motivator for the inception of the DSS-Extensions project.

-This document provides an overview of typical usage with the official implementation and the two options available in DSS Python.
+This document provides an overview of typical usage with the official implementation and the two options available in DSS-Python.

 See also [the FAQ](https://github.com/dss-extensions/dss-extensions#faq) for more context.